Hunt on for gunman who killed 2 in wave of 7-Eleven holdups

 The Riverside victim remained in grave condition on Tuesday morning, police said, while the victims from the La Habra shooting were in stable condition.

-While police in La Habra, Brea and Santa Ana said they believe they are seeking the same suspect, officials in Ontario, Upland and Riverside have not yet made that determination though they said they were aware of the other crimes at 7-Eleven stores.
+While police in Riverside, La Habra, Brea and Santa Ana said they believe they are seeking the same suspect, officials in Ontario and Upland have not yet made that determination though they said they were aware of the other crimes at 7-Eleven stores.
 Authorities did not immediately release additional details.

 Authorities in Brea and Upland shared images of a masked man wearing what appeared to be the same black sweatshirt with a hood over his head.
 The sweatshirt had white lettering with green leaves on the front.